lllilllilllilili/jekyll-now/_pages/toy-archive.md

 taxonomy: update
 author_profile: true
 ---
-This is a poster for the Toy Project.🔥
+This is a post about the Toy Project. 🔥